 This left no time for me to take care of my mental and physical health.
-It eventually got worse when I actually started placement.
+It eventually got worse when I actually started placement which caused my panic attacks.
 I also felt unsupported and I believe the course was badly organised.
 I could never forget telling a coursemate that I was worried about finding a house for my second year and how my mental health was getting worse.
 My personal tutor interrupted our conversation to tell me and I quote “you have other things to worry about.”

 Any university in the south is a no-no for me

 The thing about going to a university that’s close to London is that they almost mimic London prices for rent.
 I was doing placement over the summer paying £650 a month (+ bills) for a house that I moved into.
 During placement, I was juggling 3 exams, working a part-time job, worrying about money for rent and travel to and from placement.
 Some nights I had a placement shift and I had to work 2 hours after that shift ended.
 My manager was so understanding about placement taking a toll on me but I couldn’t cut down my hours because I needed the money to survive.
 I’m so grateful for that job because I know that if I didn’t get hired, I wouldn’t have survived uni for that whole year.
 I would’ve been too broke to attend.

 Throughout the year, I was having a battle in my head about whether or not I should drop out of doing Paramedic Science.
 “I’m not happy doing this degree and being in Surrey.”
 “But this degree will guarantee me a job straight after I graduate.”
 “But I really want to study Psychology instead.”
 “Maybe I’ll do a Psychology conversion Msc.”
 I was so conflicted about what to do.
 Firming the last 2 years of the degree was even considered.